khaironnahar4/billionaire-diary/README.md

 - ### HTML5/CSS3:
 For building the structure and styling of the website.

+- ### DaisyUi and tailwind.css:
+For styling the website

 - ### JavaScript (ES6):
 For the dynamic functionalities, including API calls, filtering, sorting, modal interactions, and total wealth calculations.
 ES6 and JavaScript Features